cirope/puppet/README.md

 # Puppet configurations

-Puppet configurations used in Cirope's servers.
-All running Rails (or at least Rack) applications.
+Puppet configurations used in Cirope's servers (PHP edition).

-The only _official_ supported distribution is Ubuntu (typically the last LTS available)
+The only _officially_ supported distribution is Ubuntu (the last LTS available)

 ## Installation